sandr0o/Infrastracture_services/backup_sla.md

 ## Backup Recovery Point Objective (RPO)

-Acceptable time window of customer data loss is 24 hours.
+Acceptable time window of customer data loss is from monday to saturday.

 In case of the other data source (Manually configured Grafana) - acceptable time window grows considerably, as it does not see changes nearly as often as customer data, neither is it absolutely necessary for the operation of infrastructure.
-RPO for non mission-critical data - one full week or seven (7) days

 ## Versioning and retention